 “ I was so pleased to have experienced Catherine’s art class and …truly amazed at her extraordinary talent which blew me away not to mention what a gorgeous person she is.
 I won’t give up my day job yet to become a painter but it was really interesting to see what on earth I would create when given the time just to paint.”

 schools and staff/teacher workshops:

-I find that pupils who sometimes find it hard to engage in academic sessions, often find it easier to concentrate when creating art.
+I love the excitement that school children find in discovering and creating art.
 I am used to tutoring large groups, with particular experience of teaching Years 5, 6 & 7s.
 I enjoy developing themed workshops around the needs of your school, as well as delivering creative sessions for teachers.

 I also provide one-to-one tutorials for A’Level and GCSE students.